Category: LGBTQ

 Sara Ramirez

 “I was born to a dark-brown Mexican father and a white Mexican Irish American mother.
 There was so much xenophobia that I internalized.
 I thought, ‘I’m not white, and that’s bad.’
 I grew up with a lot of shame, and that creates confusion around your identity and worth.
 I was assigned female at birth, so I grew up under these conditions to wear my hair a certain way or dress a certain way, things that felt really rigid and not right for my body.
 What I ended up doing was trying to constantly perform as a woman.
 It felt like a question of survival.
 Being nonbinary isn’t about being married to one hairdo or a way of dressing.
 It doesn’t mean I don’t ever like wearing makeup or wearing my hair long.
 It has more to do with understanding of your gender as being on a spectrum.
 A lot of times you don’t feel male or female, other times you feel like both, and other times you feel like neither.
 I’ve learned to befriend my feelings instead of running away from them.
 I’ve learned to dance with change.
 I can embrace all of who I am.
-I finally feel free.” -People
+I finally feel free.”
+People Magazine

 Andrew Garfield

 “This means a great deal.
 Thank you so much.
 At a moment in time when maybe the most important thing we remember right now is the sanctity of the human spirit, it is the profound privilege of my life to play Prior Walter in Angels in America because he represents the purest spirit of humanity and especially that of the LGBTQ community.
 It is that spirit that says no to oppression, it is a spirit that says no to bigotry, no to shame, no to exclusion.
 It is a spirit that says we were all made perfectly, and we all belong.
 So I dedicate this award to the countless LGBTQ who have fought and died to protect that spirit.
 To protect that message for the right to live and love as we are created to… we are all sacred.
-Let’s just bake a cake for everyone who wants a cake to be baked!
+Let’s just bake a cake for everyone who wants a cake to be baked!”
+Garfield’s acceptance speech for winning Best Actor Tony Award, 2018

 Halsey